Intervention/docs/image/v3/introduction/upgrade.md

 ## New Features

-Intervention Image 3 has been rewritten from scratch with little code carried over from previous versions.
-This means a more modern and sophisticated architecture and API that takes advantage of modern features from PHP 8.0.
+Intervention Image 3 has been rewritten from the ground up with very little code carried over from the previous version.
+This means a more modern and sophisticated architecture and API that takes advantage of the modern features of PHP 8+.
 There are a few key features that further improve the library.

 - [Support of animated GIF with GD and Imagick drivers](/v3/basics/instantiation#creating-animations)